-July 6, 2018 In an ideal world, every small business owner would already have saved the $5,000 or $10,000 (or $50,000) they needed to get started, purchase that key piece of equipment, take on another staff member, or upgrade their website, in order to generate sales revenue and positive cash flow.
+In an ideal world, every small business owner would have the $5,000 or $10,000 (or $50,000) they need saved up in the bank, waiting to be used to launch the business, purchase that key piece of equipment, take on another staff member, or upgrade their website.
+Ideally, the cash is available to help as you work to generate sales revenue and positive cash flow.

 For many small business owners, however, these funds are not readily available, as every spare dime may be cycling back into the business in other ways, such as paying the rent or buying inventory.

 The Catch-22 of Small Business Finance

 In these circumstances, a business owner can feel paralyzed: you need to invest more in the business to take it to the next level but don’t have the funds on hand.
 Many business owners are also reluctant to borrow money, thinking that all debt is “bad”.

 There are certainly debt products out there that are riskier and more onerous than others.
 The key number that you need to pay attention to is the annual interest rate or “APR” – you obviously want this number to be as low as possible.
 Beware that some lenders now quote interest rates on a monthly or even daily basis so that they can appear low – these rates may not be as good as they seem once you equate them to an annual basis.

 Below is a summary of some of the potential characteristics of “Good,” “Bad,” and “Ugly” debt:

 - Debt is taken on to specifically fund an investment in the business that will increase its net worth.